-Pranayama Non-Beginner Class
+Pranayama Non-Beginner Classes

 Pranayama (breath meditation) is an ancient yogic practice that is still relevant to all us who live in the 21st century.
 Twenty years ago, there was not much written on pranayama (breath meditation).
 There were a few technical books available that discussed the various pranayama techniques.
-Today however, if you google pranayama, you will find all sorts of articles on pranayama ranging from general articles through to scientific papers.
+Today however, you will find all sorts of articles on pranayama ranging from general articles through to scientific papers.

 So what is pranayama?
 And why has it become popular?